SnailForce/SIM-Net/README.md

 ## Dataset
 Will bre released soon.

-## Acknowledgments
+## License
-The code borrows from [segment anything](https://github.com/facebookresearch/segment-anything), [first-order-model](https://github.com/AliaksandrSiarohin/first-order-model), [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch).
+All rights reserved.
+Licensed under the MIT License.
-The demo code borrows from [SEAN](https://github.com/ZPdesu/SEAN) and will be released soon.
+The code is released for academic research use only.

 ## Citation